DFA Records: Death From Abroad

 In 2007 DFA Records started an imprint label titled Death From Abroad.
 This offshoot is used to release 12" singles by artists not based in North America, such as Mock & Toof and ALTZ.
-The imprint also released a CD compilation of tracks released on the Berlin based Supersoul Recordings.
+The imprint also released a CD compilation of tracks released on the Berlin-based Supersoul Recordings.

 Name dispute

 The label's original name was Death From Above Records, dating from Murphy's nickname for the sound system he had helped build for Six Finger Satellite.
 This name was deemed inappropriate for a New York City-based label following the September 11, 2001 attacks and subsequently shortened to its abbreviation DFA.

 In 2004, DFA Records forced the Canadian duo Death From Above to change their name to Death from Above 1979.
 Murphy explained his side of the story in a 2005 interview with Pitchfork Media:

 We knew about them for a long time, the name thing wasn't a big deal.
 It wasn't until they signed to a major label, which wouldn't release the record until we signed off on the name.
 That's how this all came about....
 [Parent company of Death From Above 1979's label, Vice] Atlantic's not gonna release a record by a band with the same name as another entity in music....
 We spent a lot of money because we didn't just wanna be total fucking assholes and just say no. We were trying to find a way for it to actually work....
 I was like, "What the hell's wrong with Death From Above 1979?"
 But the copyright attorney was like, "No, that's not fine."
 And I said, "If they become a totally different name, and it delays their record, that's something I'm not comfortable with."
 So we just tried to make it work as well as possible.

-The band would later go on to change their name to Death from Above in 2017 without any legal repercussions.
+The band would later go on to change their name back to Death from Above in 2017 without any legal repercussions, reverting back to Death from Above 1979 in 2020.

 Dispute over finances

-In 2013 Murphy filed a lawsuit against Goldsworthy, alleging he owed money and had been making unauthorised withdrawals from bank accounts and using the company credit card improperly.
+In 2013 Murphy filed a lawsuit against Goldsworthy, alleging Goldsworthy owed money from unauthorized bank account withdrawals and improper use of the company credit card.

-Additionally, in 2020, Galkin was dismissed by Murphy due to concerns regarding finances and maintaining artist relationships.
-The split was acrimonious and involved legal disputes regarding the removal of Galkin's minority ownership of DFA.
+In 2020, Murphy dismissed Galkin, citing concerns about finances and artist relationships.
+The split was acrimonious and led Galkin to file suit to resolve an unsettled dispute over Galkin's minority ownership interest in the DFA label.